Free Shipping on Orders over $75 to the Contiguous US

 Step 3: Place the seeds in the small bowl and cover with at least 2 inches of water.
 Let the seeds soak for 4 hours.

-Step 5: Fill your 2 planting trays with an inch of moist soil or growing media and press it flat.
+Step 5: Fill your 2 planting trays with 1 inch of moist soil or growing media, then press it flat.
 Spray the growing media to ensure it is very moist but not puddled.
-(This is a great place for creating further experiments, check out the extension activities.)
+This is a great place for creating further experiments.
+Check out the extension activities.

 Step 7: Keep your growing trays in a warm place.
 Ideal germination for popcorn is between 70-80℉.
 The top of a refrigerator is a good place to keep growing trays if you need a warm spot.

-Depending on your growing conditions, your corn shoots will be ready for tasting and next steps between 8-10 days from planting.
-Once the shoots are 2-3 inches tall you are ready to move on to next steps.
+Depending on your growing conditions, your corn shoots will be ready for tasting and the next steps between 8 and 10 days from planting.
+Once the shoots are 2-3 inches tall, you are ready to move on to the next steps.
 Heat, humidity and the age of your seeds will all play a part in this.
-As explained in the extension activities below this is another way that further experiments can be created from this.
+As explained in the extension activities below, this is another way to create further experiments from this.

-Step 1: Make observations on the appearance of your growing plants and predict what they will taste like.
+Step 1: Observe the appearance of your growing plants and predict what they will taste like.

 Step 2: Cut a shoot for each student to taste.
-Have water to drink available as the shoots can be overwhelmingly sweet.
+Have water available, as the shoots can be overly sweet.
 Write down your observations on taste.

 Step 3: Label one of your trays Control and one Variable.
 Your control tray will continue to grow as you have been in complete darkness.
 The variable tray will now be exposed to light as it grows.

 Step 4: Place the variable tray in a sunny spot.
-Have students make predictions about how light will affect the growing plants.
+Have students predict how light will affect the growing plants.

-Step 1: Make observations on the appearance of your growing plants and predict what they will taste like.
+Step 1: Observe the appearance of your growing plants and predict what they will taste like.

 Step 2: Cut one shoot from each tray for each student to taste.
 The green shoots may be too bitter and tough to eat so be aware students may want to spit them out.
 Write down your observations on taste.

-Step 3: Have students make guesses about what changed and why between the trays and why.
+Step 3: Have students make guesses about what changed and why between the trays.
 Remind them of the vocabulary photosynthesis, glucose, fructose, and cellulose.

-You can choose to explain what happened or have your students do their own research into what made the plants change.
+You can choose to explain what happened, or have your students do their own research into what caused the plants to change.

 Carbon dioxide + water (with light energy) = glucose + oxygen